 Get Clear Consent

-When it comes to email lists, quality matters more than sheer size.
 Before adding anyone to your list, you need to obtain their informed permission.
 State why you're collecting their email address and how you'll use it.
 Specify the type of content they'll receive (be it newsletters, promotions, updates, etc.) Avoid using vague descriptions.
-Also, avoid signing people up for multiple emails without their consent.
+Also, avoid signing people up for multiple emails without obtaining explicit consent for each one.

 Note how this magazine has a clear opt-in for various types of email, including promotional offers.